TopHillRobotics/quadruped-robot/README.md

 ## 4.3 Run a demo in a real quadruped robot

-You can run a demo for a real quadruped robot either using your own computer or a miniPC embedded in the quadruped.
-If you want to control the robot using your own computer,  you have to connect your computer directly to the real quarduped robot with either a Ethernet cable and WIFI.
-This allows a robot to exchange messages between your computer and the quarduped.
-Please check out user manual for how to build a connection.
-More specifically, you can run a demo for a real quadruped robot as follows.
+You can run a demo for a real quadruped robot either using your own external computer or a built-in miniPC (refer to A1 or Lite2A user manual).
+If you want to control the robot using your own computer,  you need to connect your computer directly to the real quarduped robot with either an Ethernet cable or WiFi.
+This network connection allows a robot to exchange messages between your computer and the quarduped.
+Please check out the A1 or Lite2A user manual for how to build a connection.
+Some details are given bellow to explain running a demo for a real quadruped robot.

-First, in one terminal, source the `setup.bash` to set up the environment
+First, in one terminal, source the `setup.bash` to set up the development environment

 ```
 source ${your_workspace}/devel/setup.bash
 ```

-Second,  run `roscore` to start ROS service.
-Because a real robot use LCM and ROS to communicate, you must run `roscore` .
-Please open a new terminal to run this command:
+Second,  run `roscore` to start ROS since a real robot use LCM and ROS for communication.
+Please open a new terminal to run this command

 ```shell
 roscore
 ```

-Third, in a new terminal, launch a demo for a real quadruped , and run the quadruped controller node.
-Here, a demo helloworld lets the quadruped robot stand up.
+Third, in a new terminal, launch a demo for a real quadruped, and run the quadruped controller node.
+The demo helloworld lets the quadruped robot stand up.

 ```
 rosrun demo demo_helloworld real